pkolchanov/CustomizingPython/pipe.md

 To implement `|>`, we are going to change the first three steps: modify the parsing and compilation processes.

 ## Preparations
-Clone the cpython python repo and checkout to a new branch.
+Clone the cpython repo and checkout to a new branch.
 ```bash
 $ git clone git@github.com:python/cpython.git && cd cpython
 $ git checkout tags/v3.12.1 -b pipes